RevealBi/Documentation/docs/user/fields/conditional-formatting.md

 ---
 title: How to use Conditional Formatting
-_description: Learn how to use Conditional Formatting in Slingshot to achieve more precise data visualizations.
+_description: Learn how to use Conditional Formatting in Reveal to achieve more precise data visualizations.
 ---

 # Conditional Formatting